Learn

 Mandibular Advancement Devices (MADs): A Complete Guide

-MADs are dental appliances that push the lower jaw forward, holding the airway open during sleep.
-They're effective for snoring and mild-to-moderate sleep apnea.
-Here's how they work, what they cost, side effects, and custom vs. OTC.
+MADs push the lower jaw forward to hold the airway open.
+How they work for snoring and apnea, what they cost, side effects, custom vs. OTC.

 Read →